The Richmond Promise Scholarship

 4. What happens if I miss the renewal application deadline?

-If you miss the deadline, you will not receive your scholarship for the upcoming school year; however, you may be eligible to complete a renewal application the following year and begin receiving your Richmond Promise Scholarship the following academic year.
-It is important to check your email for updates and we recommend opting in to receive SMS updates from the team as well!
+It is important to check your email for updates (including your spam/junk folder) and we recommend opting in to receive SMS updates from the team as well!

 5. What do I need to complete my Richmond Promise Scholarship renewal application?